definitions

 ⇒ yeah in brief, people like the “wow!” and movie-like stories over realistic, boring, not super catchy narratives

-Law of the hammer
+Law of the instrument (Maslow’s hammer)

-Law of the instrument
+other names: Golden hammer, Law of the hammer

 Less-is-better effect